knpuniversity/javascript/knpu/ep3-webpack/modularize-our-code.md

 # Modularize our Code

-In an earlier tutorial, when we created RepLogApp, we put all of our code into a self-executing function, which starts up here.
-Then, down here at the bottom, we passed in our dependencies, which before a recent change, included jQuery and SweetAlert.
-This gave us a nice, isolated place to write our code, a place where we knew exactly what dependencies we needed.
-Also, it made sure that we couldn't do something stupid like accidentally say "$ = null" in here and break the rest of our application.
-If we had done that without the self-executing block, that would have actually overridden the global $ variable and caused problems.
-Inside the self-executing block, it only applies to things inside of that function.
+In the last tutorial, when we created `RepLogApp`, we put all of our code into a self-executing function: It starts up here... then all the way at the bottom, we call that function and pass in our dependencies which, before a recent change, included jQuery and SweetAlert.
+Why did we do this?
+Well, it gave our code a little bit of isolation: any variables we created inside the function are *not* available outside of it.
+And also, if we did something silly like saying `$ = null`, well, it wouldn't *actually* set the global `$` variable to null everywhere, it would only do it inside the function.

-Well, we don't need this anymore, and the reason is that webpack treats all of our files like modules, which means that they are in their own isolated environment.
-Sure, we can still use global variables if we want to.
-For example, we are still relying on this global routing variable.
-If we start to refactor that code and instead use require statements, then this becomes unnecessary.
-Remove the self-executing function.
-Then, I will indent everything to the root.
-This still does the same thing as before.
-It just doesn't give us the isolation, because we don't need the isolation.

-Now, at the bottom, you notice that we're still seeing "window.RepLogApp = RepLogApp," and that's because in index.htmltwig, we're actually relying on this RepLogApp variable to be available globally.
-It has to be a global variable.
-We do not want to deal with global variables anymore.
-At this point, RepLogApp says it's being loaded by webpack.
-It's a module, so instead of saying window.RepLogApp, we should say "module.Exports =RepLogApp."
-It means that if anything requires this file, they can get our class, and we're not modifying anything in the global scope.
-As soon as we try that, our code is going to be super broken.
-RepLogApp is not defined.
-The reason this is happening is because inside of our template, we are relying on RepLogApp to be a global variable.
-Now, this is just a well-behaved module.
-It just exports a variable if somebody wants to use it.

-What we need to do to truly modernize our code is to remove all of the JavaScript from our template, like this, and use proper requires.
-First, in the JS directory, I'm actually going to create a new file called rep_log.js.
-This is going to be our new entry.
-In fact, I'll go to webpackconfig.js right now and change this to rep_log.js.
-Inside here, I'm going to move all of this script and paste it.
-Now, effectively, in index.htmltwig, we're grabbing the rep_log.js file, which is now going to be the built version of this file.
-Inside here, if you look closely, we're depending on two things.
-We're depending on $.
-This means a "const $ = require jQuery."
-We're also relying on the RepLogApp class itself, which is totally fine, because we're now exporting that.
-So "const RepLogApp = require ./RepLogApp," and that's it.

-Now, you notice, if we look at our watch, there's no errors here, but we do actually need to Control + C this and rerun it.
-That's because we just made a change to our rep_log, our webpackconfig.js file.
-Webpack doesn't see that until we actually restart.
-Okay, finally, refresh, and everything still works.
-This is huge, because now, we have no code inside of our template at all.
-We include our entry, and this is a very common pattern that I'll file.
-I'll have one entry with document.ready if I need it, and it will call out and actually boot up my application.

-So now if you look at our JS directory, we have a layout, login, and rep_log files.
-If you look at our JS directory, the rep_log is our entry point, but the RepLogApp and the RepLogAppHelper are not entries.
-They're meant to be used by other code.
-To make that a little bit more clear, I'm going to create a new directory called Components.
-The name of that is not important.
-I'm going to drag those two files in there.
-So now we have our entry at our root, and then, it's making use of these components.
-These components are truly standalone components.
-Anybody could use them.
-To get that to work, all we need to do is update the path to have ./Components/RepLogApp.
-The require statement to RepLogApp itself to RepLogHelper still works, because they're in the same directory.
-When we refresh, everything still works, and our setup is starting to look pretty awesome.
+Now that I've told you about the amazing benefits of the self-executing function...
+I want you to delete it!
+What!?
+Inside a module system, each module is executed in *isolation*.
+Basically, you can imagine that Webpack wraps a self-executing function *around* our module for us.
+Actually, in the built file... that's *exactly* what happens!
+Sure, we can still *use* global variables - like this `Routing` global variable - but we don't need to worry about any non-exported values leaking out of our module.

+So get rid of the self-executing function!
+Woo!
+I'll un-indent everything to the root.

+This has *no* effect on our app... except looking a bit cleaner.
+Hmm, nice.

+## Exporting RepLogApp

+But at the bottom, huh, we still have `window.RepLogApp = RepLogApp`.
+In other words, we're using the global `window` variable that our browser makes available to create a global `RepLogApp` variable.
+We *need* that because - in `index.html.twig` - we're relying on `RepLogApp` to be available globally.

+Listen: we do *not* want to deal with global variables anymore.
+We can do better.

+Since `RepLogApp` is being loaded by webpack. it's already a module.
+So instead of using `window.RepLogApp`, let's export a value properly: `module.exports = RepLogApp`.
+Now, if anything requires this file, they will get the `RepLogApp` class. *And*, we are *no longer* modifying anything in the global scope.

+And as *soon* as we try that, our app is super broken!
+Thanks Ryan!

+> RepLogApp is not defined.

+Yes!
+This makes sense: in our template, we're *still* trying to reference the now,
+- non-existent - global variable `RepLogApp`.

+## Creating a new Entry File

+How do we fix this?
+By *fully* modularizing our code and removing *all* JavaScript from our templates.

+First, in the `js/` directory, create a new file called `rep_log.js`.
+This will be our new *entry* file.
+In fact, open `webpack.config.js` right now and change the entry to this file: `rep_log.js`.

+This file will be the "entry point" for all the JavaScript that needs to run on this page.
+In other words, remove all of JavaScript code from the template and paste it here.
+Now, when `index.html.twig` includes the new built `rep_log.js` file, it will hold *all* of the code that's needed to run this page.

+Back in that file, if you look closely, we have two dependencies: `$` and `RepLogApp`.
+Add `const $ = require('jquery')`.
+And then - thanks to the new `module.exports`
+we added - `const RepLogApp = require('./RepLogApp');`.

+So cool!
+If you look at the watch output in our terminal... it looks happy!
+But... remember.. we need to restart Webpack!
+Webpack's watch does take into account changes to `webpack.config.js` until we restart it.
+Hit `Control+C` and then re-run the command.

+Finally, let's try it!
+Refresh!
+Ha!
+Everything still works!
+Guys... this is big!
+We have *zero* code inside our template.
+This is a really common pattern: include *one* script tag to your entry file.
+And from that file, write *just* a little bit of code to require and boot up the rest of your application.
+This file is kind of like a *controller* in PHP: it's a thin layer of code that calls out to other layers.

+By the way, to help keep my code clean, the entry file is the *only* file where I allow myself to reference the `document` or `window` objects that come from the browser.
+For all my *true* modules, I try to not rely on *any* global objects.
+If I need to use jQuery to find an element on the *entire* page, I do it here and *pass* that into my other modules.

+## Moving into Components

+If you look at our `js/` directory now, `rep_log.js` is our entry point. `RepLogApp` and `RepLogHelper`?
+Well, they're really *components*: independent modules that are meant to be used by *other* code.
+That's really cool!

+To make that distinction a bit more clear, let's create a new directory called `Components/` - that name isn't important.
+Then, drag those two files inside.

+Oh, I like this: our entry file lives at the root, and the *true* modules live inside this new directory.
+To get this all working, all we need to do is update the path to `./Components/RepLogApp`.
+The `require` statement in `RepLogApp` to `RepLogHelper` still works, because they live in the same directory.

+Try it!
+Wow, we just *can't* seem to break our app!
+It still works, and our setup is starting to look pretty awesome.

-Next, we need to talk about how we can have multiple entries, because right now, this only works for our rep_log page.
-What about our login page, which actually has its own JavaScript?
+Next!
+We need to talk about how we can have *multiple* entries... because right now, we can only create Webpacked JavaScript for the rep log page.
+But, what about the JavaScript on our login page?
+Or... any JavaScript in our layout?
+We need a way to handle all of that.